rfernandesdealbuquerque/computer-architecture-cs250/README.md

 To understand and grasp the concepts well, we developed a total of 5 projects during the course of the semester.

-OBS: The hwtest.py files for all projects were NOT written by me.
+💢 The hwtest.py files for all projects were **NOT** written by me.
 They were provided by the professor.

 ### 1️⃣ Project 1